sarahpagan/558-project2/README.md

 # Overview

-This document demonstrates how to retrieve and summarize data from the United States National Parks Service (NPS) [API](https://www.nps.gov/subjects/developer/api-documentation.htm).
+This document demonstrates how to retrieve and summarize data from the United States National Park Service (NPS) [API](https://www.nps.gov/subjects/developer/api-documentation.htm).
 The NPS API provides access to data about official NPS parks and their activities, campgrounds, events, photos, and more.
 In this vignette, I